VIDIT-9/Vidit_Portfolio/README.md

 * Merged two datasets of 4800 movies and dug out suitable features for our system and performed Data Preprocessing.
 * Combined all important features (genres/keywords/actors/directors) into one column and converted them into vectors.
 * Model was trained to find top-5 similar movies on the basis of distances between each vectors using Cosine similarity.
-* Created a basic Web application with user-friendly interface for enhanced user interaction using Streamlit.

   <a href="https://movies-recommendation-system-bbcd81475afd.herokuapp.com">
     <img src = "images/mrs.png" width="600" height="250">